brendenwest/it121/1_intro/notes.rst

 **Scripting**

-For the most part, JavaScript code runs in html web pages.
-Code can be inline:
+For the most part, JavaScript code runs in HTML web pages.
+Code can be inline between **script** tags:
 ::

     <html>